-- First, it is recommended that researchers make an appointment with the archivist either by phone, mail, or e-mail.
-A brief explanation of what you are looking for is also helpful.
-This may give us some time to pull preliminary information to get you started on your research.
+Researchers must make an appointment with the archivist either by phone or e-mail.
+A detailed explanation of what you are looking for is required.
+This may give us some time to pull preliminary information to get you started on your research;

-- Archival documents are fragile so gloves are provided for the researcher along with a list of the facility's reasearch policies.
+Archival documents are fragile, so gloves are provided for the researcher along with a list of the facility's research policies;

 Research can be done at the archives in person for free by appointment.
-Appointments can be made by phone, mail, or e-mail.
-You can also fill out the request field below or download, print, and bring a research form to the museum using the form here.
+Appointments can be made by phone or e-mail.
+You can also fill out the request form below or print and email the research form to the archivist using the form here.